Bishop's Stortford: Government

-Bishop's Stortford has three tiers of local government at parish (town), district, and county level: Bishop's Stortford Town Council, East Hertfordshire District Council, and Hertfordshire County Council.
+Stortford has three tiers of local government at parish (town), district, and county level: Bishop's Stortford Town Council, East Hertfordshire District Council, and Hertfordshire County Council.

-Historical Development
+Historical development

-Historically, Bishop's Stortford was administered by its parish vestry, in the same way as most small towns and rural areas; no borough corporation was established for the town, despite some limited moves in that direction in the fourteenth century.
+Historically, Stortford was administered by its parish vestry, in the same way as most small towns and rural areas; no borough corporation was established for the town, despite some limited moves in that direction in the fourteenth century.
 Bishop's Stortford was included in the hundred of Braughing.
 The Bishop's Stortford Poor Law Union was established in 1835, covering the town and surrounding parishes in both Hertfordshire and Essex.

 On 25 October 1866 a public meeting at the town's corn exchange voted to establish a local board, the Bishop's Stortford Local Board.
 The parish of Bishop's Stortford was declared to be a local government district with effect from 25 December 1866, and the local board held its first meeting at the corn exchange on 23 February 1867.
 Jones Gifford Nash was chosen as the first chairman of the local board.
 The Local Board later established offices at 7 North Street.

-Under the Local Government Act 1894, the Bishop's Stortford Local Board became the Bishop's Stortford Urban District Council with effect from 31 December 1894.
+Under the Local Government Act 1894, the Bishop's Stortford Local Board was replaced by the Bishop's Stortford Urban District Council in 1894.
 The new council held its first meeting on 5 January 1895.
 The last chairman of the local board, John Slater, was appointed the first chairman of the urban district council.
 The council continued to be based at 7 North Street until the First World War.
 In 1914 the council bought a large old house called Wharf House at 4 The Causeway.
 The house had been built by George Jackson, who had also built the adjoining Stort Navigation.
 Wharf House was renamed the Council House, and served as the council's offices until October 1972, when the council moved to purpose-built offices at 1 The Causeway.
 The Council House was demolished shortly afterwards to make way for the Jackson Square shopping centre.

 Bishop's Stortford Urban District Council was granted a coat of arms on 20 August 1952.

 Bishop's Stortford Urban District was abolished under the Local Government Act 1972, becoming part of East Hertfordshire on 1 April 1974.
 Bishop's Stortford Town Council was established as a successor parish to the old urban district.
 The former urban district council's offices at 1 The Causeway were taken over by East Hertfordshire District Council, whilst the new town council was based at the former offices of the Braughing Rural District Council at 2 Hockerill Street.
 The town council moved to the Old Monastery on Windhill in 1994.
 East Hertfordshire District Council vacated 1 The Causeway in 2013, having consolidated most of its functions at its main offices in Hertford.
 The district council set up a smaller Bishop's Stortford office in Charringtons House, adjoining 1 The Causeway.
 The vacated office at 1 The Causeway was demolished in 2017.